-One of the things she was most interested in, Magister Wen explained as tea and shortbread was furthermore summoned, was how Consume subverted existing dynamics of Spellcraft.
-According to Petra’s Master, Gwen’s jumps in affinity had no parallel in current theory.
+One of the things she was most interested in, Magister Wen explained as tea and shortbread were summoned, was how Consume subverted the existing dynamics of known Spellcraft.

-“You should have learned that ‘quotients’ for certain Schools of Magic refer to the affinity one possesses in conjuring a particular type of arcane phenomenon,” Magister Wen explained.
-“Transmuters modify existing things, Conjurors call for and summon creatures and beings, Abjurers generally have an innate protective instinct, so on and so on.”
+"You should have learned that 'quotients' for certain Schools of Magic refer to the Affinity one possesses in conjuring a particular type of arcane phenomenon," Magister Wen explained.
+"Transmuters modify existing things, Conjurors call for and summon creatures and beings, Abjurers generally have an innate protective instinct, and so on."

-"For the Frontier, if you recall, the average Senior Mage had a cap of tier 5 to 6.
-This is because spells become so diverse and complex after a certain number of incantations are reached.
-For those without talent, they risk more than they gain.
-Likewise, training in lower-level spells has diminishing returns, failing to provide overall expertise once they become almost second-nature."
+"In the Frontier, if you recall, the average Senior Mage had a cap of tier 5 to 6.
+Those without talent, when pushing tiers, risk more than they gain.
+Likewise, training in lower-level spells has diminishing returns, failing to provide overall expertise once they become almost second nature."

-This was true, Gwen noted.
-Her 'lock-unlock' use of Knock and Lock could only go so far.
+It was true, Gwen noted.
+Her 'lock-unlock' use of Knock and Lock could only go so far in aiding her Transmutation.

 "As such, the Path of Spellcraft is one in which one must constantly risk one's cultivated faculties to push forward.
-Endlessly learning new spells, adventuring, gaining alternative means to increase one's affinity, and so on.
-It takes vast amounts of resources, risk, and time to break through the 'ceiling at six'.
-It's not a Path for everyone, and indeed, very few make it."
+Endlessly learning new spells, adventuring, gaining alternative means to increase one's Affinity, and so on.
+It takes vast resources, risk, and time to break through the 'ceiling at six'.
+It's not a Path for everyone, and very few make it."

-"Now, Gwen - for your particular situation," Magister Wen began anew.
-"I suspect that what you’re gaining is not what a ‘tier’ usually refers to, which is a Mages’ expertise and experience within a School of Magic, distilled through a formalised metric system.
-I suspect that what you’re gaining is the affinity or the ease by which your Astral Body is able to process such specific types of magical phenomenon.
-This means that while you, personally, have not gained greater knowledge or expertise, you will experience far less spell-stress and fatigue.”
+"Now, Gwen—for your particular situation," Magister Wen began anew.
+"I suspect that what you're gaining is not what a 'tier' usually refers to, a Mages' expertise and experience within a School of Magic, distilled through a formalised metric system.
+I suspect that what you're gaining is the Affinity by which your Astral Body can process such specific types of magical phenomena.
+You, personally, have not gained greater knowledge or expertise, but you will experience less spell stress and fatigue."

 The foursome took a moment to take it all in.